-As you know, the Department faces a tremendous challenge with the growing costs and long term sustainability of the Military Health System.
-Important changes in our great benefit program, TRICARE, are needed to ensure a superior benefit for the long term.
+As you know, the Department faces a tremendous challenge with the growing costs and long-term sustainability of the Military Health System.
+We need important changes in our great health benefit program, TRICARE, to ensure a superior benefit for the long term.
 We need the help and support of Congress to achieve this goal.
+As a placeholder, our FY 2008 budget request assumes the second-year implementation of the user fees proposed in the FY 2007 President's Budget for a savings of \$1.9 billion, unless the Department of Defense Task Force on the Future of Military Health Care established by Public Law 109-452 recommends alternative acceptable savings measures.